myapos/chatRoom/README.md

 # Chat Room Demo

-A demo implementation of a chat room that is using websockets protocol with socket.io, React and Redux
+A demo implementation of a chat room that is using websockets protocol with socket.io, firebase, React and Redux

 # Commands